 What we'll cover in this article

-Start your day by a nice breakfast, either in your hotel or for example at the little Keogs Cafe.
-They serve the best muffins I probably ever tasted and have a wide variety of teas an coffees to go with it.
+Here, they serve the best muffins I probably ever tasted and have a wide variety of teas an coffees to go with it.
 I heard the scones are also heavenly.
 And pssssst, they got WiFi too!
 Now you’re probably all ready to explore more… let’s go!

 1 Trinity St, Dublin 2, Ireland

-If you don’t opt for a walking your, then after breakfast I would personally head over to one of the places that’s most popular to visit and can get crowded with tourist later in the day: Trinity College.
+If you don’t opt for a walking your, then after breakfast I would personally head over to one of the places that’s most popular to visit and can get crowded with tourists later in the day: Trinity College.
 It’s just around the corner from Keoghs and unmissable on your day trip to Dublin.

 Once you’ve found the entrance (a big wooden door), it’s great to stroll over the campus and see the students go about their daily routines.
 But of course the main attraction here is The Book of Kells.
 This 9th-century gospel manuscript and the Old Library from the 18th century at the end of the exhibition are just incredible and a must see if you haven’t already.